the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 Another problem is that you need to compile the several dependencies (like portaudio and portmidi) by hand, so you'd need to be well-versed in Windows development.
 If you anybody is willing to try, please let me know.

+# Samples
+In the default installation, there's a very basic set of samples that'll be enough for the tutorial.
+They can be found in the `megra-samples` folder that is inside portacle folder.
+The structure is similar to *TidalCycles*, samples are organized in folders.
+The samples are in **FLAC** format and **mono**.

+When you start Mégra, it'll check for sub-folders in the `megra-samples` folder and create an event for each of those.

+If you want to add samples, create a subfolder in `megra-samples` and put your samples there.